YIIZ/docker-socket-tunnel/README.md

 # Docker Socket Tunnel
-A docker-machine replacement that take advantage of SSH socket forwarding.
+A simple docker-machine replacement that take advantage of SSH socket forwarding.

 ## Usage (by manual)